ArdaSug/DSA210PROJECT/README.md

 ## Project Idea

 The primary goal of this project is to analyze my Chess.com game data to gain meaningful insights into my playing style, habits, and performance trends.
 By leveraging the Chess.com public API, I have collected detailed data about my games, including accuracy scores, move timings, results, and opponent information.
-This project aims to identify areas where I excel and areas that need improvement, such as specific openings, move quality, and time management.
+This project aims to identify areas where I excel and areas that need improvement, such as specific openings and time management.
 Through this analysis, I hope to refine my strategies, understand my decision-making  and develop a more consistent and effective approach to playing chess.

 This project is not only a personal improvement tool but also serves as a demonstration of how data can be used to uncover patterns and improve performance in a structured way.
 The insights generated can act as a guide to help me track my progress over time and implement actionable improvements in my gameplay.